Kwame Badu Antwi-Boasiako, chair

 Master of Public Administration and Master’s Degree in National Security “Overlap” Graduate Study

 The overlap graduate degree program permits qualified undergraduates to pursue a limited amount of graduate study (usually 12 credit hours or less) concurrently with undergraduate study.
-The Department of Government offers a capstone-based master’s degree in public administration that can be completed on a five-year track while the student is earning a B.A./B.S. in criminal justice, political science or public administration.
+The Department of Government offers a capstone-based master’s degree in public administration that can be completed on a five-year track while the student is earning a BA/BS in criminal justice or political science.

 For more information and eligibility requirements, consult the Graduate Bulletin or the overlap program in the Academic Programs and Policies section of this bulletin.
 You also may contact the Department of Government for additional information.